Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Experimental Setup

-\textbf{RoboTasks9:} For evaluation in the real world, we consider tasks in which both the position and orientation of the robot's end effector vary over time.
-We add 5 new tasks to the 4 existing tasks of the \emph{RoboTasks} dataset~\cite{auddy2022continual}, creating a dataset of 9 real-world tasks which we refer to as \emph{RoboTasks9} (\robot{}).
-The 9 tasks of \robot{} are \begin{enumerate*}[label=(\roman*)] \item \emph{box~opening}: the lid of a box is opened, \item \emph{bottle~shelving}: a bottle is placed horizontally on a shelf, \item \emph{plate~stacking}: a plate is placed on a table, \item \emph{pouring}: coffee beans are poured from a cup into a container, \item \emph{mat~folding}: a mat is folded in half, \item \emph{navigating}: an object is carried between obstacles, \item \emph{pan~on~stove}: a pan is transferred from a hanging position to a table, \item \emph{scooping}: coffee beans are scooped with a spatula, \item \emph{glass-upright}: a wine glass lying on its side is made to stand upright. \end{enumerate*} Tasks (v)-(ix) are created by us in this paper.
-Refer to \myfigure{fig:intro}~(d) for a visual depiction of the 9 tasks of \robot{}.
-Each task of \robot{} contains 9 demonstrations provided kinsethetically by a human.
-Each demonstration is a sequence of 1000 steps.
-In each step of each demonstration, the robot's position $\mathbf{p} \in \mathbb{R}^3$ and orientation $\mathbf{q} \in \mathbb{S}^3$ are recorded. \robot{} allows us to evaluate our approach on tasks that can be expected in the real-world, and the long sequence of 9 tasks is more suitable for assessing the continual learning capability of our approach compared to the much shorter sequences of real-world tasks in prior work~\cite{huang2021continual,auddy2022continual,schopf2022hypernetwork}.
+\textbf{Real-world LfD tasks}: For real-world evaluation, we consider LfD tasks where both the position and orientation of the robot's end effector vary.
+We expand the \emph{RoboTasks} dataset~\cite{auddy2022continual} from 4 to 9 real-world LfD tasks, creating \emph{RoboTasks9} (\robot{}).
+The tasks in this dataset are: \begin{enumerate*}[label=(\roman*)] \item \emph{box~opening}: lid of a box is opened, \item \emph{bottle~shelving}: a bottle is placed on a shelf, \item \emph{plate~stacking}: a plate is placed on a table, \item \emph{pouring}: coffee beans are poured into a container, \item \emph{mat~folding}: a mat is folded in half, \item \emph{navigating}: an object is carried between obstacles, \item \emph{pan~on~stove}: a pan is transferred from a hanging position to a table, \item \emph{scooping}: coffee beans are scooped with a spatula, and \item \emph{glass~upright}: a wine glass on its side is set upright. \end{enumerate*} Tasks (v)-(ix) are created by us in this paper (all tasks are illustrated in \myfigure{fig:intro}b).
+Each task contains 9 demonstrations provided kinsethetically by a human.
+Each demonstration is a sequence of 1000 steps, and in each step, the robot's position $\mathbf{p} \in \mathbb{R}^3$ and orientation $\mathbf{q} \in \mathbb{S}^3$ are recorded. \robot{} allows us to evaluate our approach in real-world scenarios, and the sequence of 9 tasks is more suitable for assessing CL performance than the shorter sequences of 4--6 tasks in prior work~\cite{huang2021continual,auddy2022continual,schopf2022hypernetwork}.